robbymckilliam/basis_construction_for_range_estimation/README.md

 # basis_construction_for_range_estimation
-Software and tex for paper "Basis construction for range estimation by phase unwrapping"
+Software and tex for paper

 A. Akhlaq, R. G. McKilliam, and R. Subramanian.
 Basis construction for range estimation by phase unwrapping.
 IEEE Signal Process.
 Letters, 22(11):2152-2156, Nov 2015.